duksctf/duksctf.github.io/_posts/2019-09-30-GreHack-Delayed-Memories-The-Grid.md

     print(f"s failed: {s}")
 ```

+The script will output the flag after 10 to 20 seconds.

 ## 2. radare2
 A possible alternative to angr is to use the debugging capabilities of radare2 through the r2pipe APIs which allows to send a string parameter describing the r2 command to run and get the result back as a string.